Personal tools

 - Paths to Our Digital Future

-Digitalization has been accompanied by ever increasing energy and resource consumption, as well as global production and consumption patterns that place an even greater burden on ecosystems.
-Technical innovation surges do not automatically translate into sustainability transformations, but must be closely coupled with sustainability guidelines and policies.
-The Fourth Industrial Revolution has the power to reduce inequalities across the world.
-Doing so depends on empowering everyone – regardless of geography, income, age or gender – and it requires concerted action and greater collaboration across all players.
+The Fourth Industrial Revolution has the power to reduce inequality around the world.
+Doing so depends on empowering everyone – regardless of location, income, age or gender – and requires concerted action and increased cooperation from all players.

-- The Coronavirus Pandemic (COVID-19) Changed The Way We Internet
+- The COVID-19 Changed The Way We Internet

 Stuck at home during the coronavirus pandemic (COVID-19), with movie theaters closed and no restaurants to dine in, Americans have been spending more of their lives online.
 We are looking to connect and entertain ourselves, but are turning away from our phones.